 When a marriage crumbles, no one rejoices.
 The dream of happily ever after dies with a struggle on the part of both husband and wife.
 One might fight hard; another might shut down, or avoid and seek comfort elsewhere.
 Often the realization that the marriage is over comes to each party at different times.

-Sometimes when one person is done fighting for the marriage, the other awakens and realizinh the severity of the situation decides to make an effort only to find it is too late for their partner.
+Sometimes when one person is done fighting for the marriage, the other awakens and realizing the severity of the situation decides to make an effort only to find it is too late for their partner.

-The beginning of most divorces are fraught with anger, fear, pain, guilt, blame, frustration and many other painful emotions.
+The beginning of most divorces is fraught with anger, fear, pain, guilt, blame, frustration and many other painful emotions.
 It is a slow process and there is always pain.
 Much as we wish, there is no fast forward button.
-In fact the process itself is the journey of healing from raw to ready to move on.
+In fact, the process itself is the journey of healing from raw to ready to move on.
 In time, we do heal and begin to accept our new reality and ever so slowly live into it.

 The challenge is to accept the process of grieving which requires us to honor our broken heart and unrealized dreams by being compassionate, patient and loving toward ourselves.
 We each deal with our grief in different ways, on different schedules.
 Some quietly withdrawing; others openly sharing and engaging with others.
-The key is to accept the stage of grief while choosing to not reside permanently in it.

 Creating a Life of Despair?

-When does healthy grieving turn into a resistance that locks us in hurt, anger and despair?
+When does healthy grieving turn into a resistance that locks us in hurt, anger, and despair?
 How can we know if we are experiencing the pain of grieving or have chosen to create a new life of endless suffering?